AdobeDocs/commerce-merchant-services.en/help/live-search/onboarding-overview.md

 ### Rules

-* Maximum number of rules per store view is 50.
+* Maximum number of search merchandising rules per store view is 50.
+* Category merchandising can have one rule per category.
 * Maximum number of conditions per rule is 10.
 * Maximum number of events per rule is 25.